Five Steps to boost your creativity

 5. Implementation

-Now it’s time to get down to work where your ideas, skills, knowledge, experiences and the things you’ve done during the previous steps all come together to create the final draft.
+Now it’s time to get down to work where your ideas, skills, knowledge, experiences, plus all the things you did during the previous steps, all come together to create the final draft.

 The outcome will be a finished piece that you can celebrate and feel proud of, and hopefully even get paid for!